Do You Really Need to Pay for a Business Directory? (No.)

 Some directories will set up your Google Business Profile (GBP) for you, which can indeed boost your visibility and traffic.

 However, they often use this as leverage, making you feel that discontinuing their service will result in losing that traffic.
+This is what we call the Directory Trap.

 In reality, once your GBP is properly set up and verified, you can manage and maintain it independently.
 It's important to recognise that while directories might contribute to your online presence initially, they are not the sole drivers of your traffic.